LukeZGD/Legacy-iOS-Kit/README.md

   - Select the "kDFU mode" option if your device is already in kDFU mode beforehand.
 Example of this is using kDFUApp by tihmstar; kDFUApp can also be installed from my repo
   - For A6/A6X devices, "DFU mode (A6)" option can be used.
 This will use ipwndfu (or iPwnder32 for Mac) to put your device in pwnDFU mode, send pwned iBSS, and proceed with the downgrade/restore
   - For A5/A5X devices, "pwnDFU mode (A5)" option can be used, BUT ONLY IF the device is put in pwnDFU mode beforehand, with an Arduino and USB Host Shield ([checkm8-a5](https://github.com/synackuk/checkm8-a5))
-- **For the jailbreak option (iOS 6.1.3 and 8.4.1):**
+- **For the jailbreak option:**
   - If you have problems with Cydia, remove the ultrasn0w repo and close Cydia using the app switcher, then try opening Cydia again
-  - If you cannot find Cydia in your home screen, try accessing Cydia through Safari with `cydia://` and install "Jailbreak App Icons Fix" package from my Cydia repo
-- **For the jailbreak option (iOS 8.4.1 only):**
-  - Stashing is already enabled and `nosuid` is removed from `fstab`, so there is no need to install "Stashing for #etasonJB" package
+  - For devices jailbroken with EtasonJB, there is no need to install "Stashing for #etasonJB" package as stashing is already enabled
-- **For users with A5 Rev A ([8942](https://www.theiphonewiki.com/wiki/S5L8942)) and A5X ([8945](https://www.theiphonewiki.com/wiki/S5L8945)) devices:**
-  - **A5 Rev A devices:** iPad2,4, iPad mini 1, iPod touch 5
-  - **A5X devices:** iPad 3
-  - The jailbreak option **might not work** on A5 Rev A devices. (see issue [#70](https://github.com/LukeZGD/iOS-OTA-Downgrader/issues/70)) The script will warn you if you enable the jailbreak option on one of these devices
-  - For users that downgraded **without** jailbreak option, and have manually jailbroken with the EtasonJB app, it is recommended to install "EtasonJB Disable Bootloop Protection" from my Cydia repo
-  - For users that downgraded **with** the jailbreak option, and to users that have installed "EtasonJB Disable Bootloop Protection", your device might take a very long time to boot, possibly 20 minutes or more
+  - For devices jailbroken with daibutsu, add the system repo for future updates to the untether: https://dora2ios.github.io/repo/
 - **My Cydia repo**: https://lukezgd.github.io/repo/ - for installing Dropbear, Jailbreak App Icons Fix, EtasonJB Disable Bootloop Protection, kDFUApp

 ## Tools and other stuff used by this script: